Shelter in Place Tips for Severe Weather

 After the storm passes:

-- Only use generators outside, more than 20 feet away from your home, doors, and windows.
+- Only use generators outside when you shelter in place.
+Keep them more than 20 feet away from your home, doors, and windows.

 - Avoid driving or walking through floodwaters.
 Six inches of moving water can knock down a person and a foot of fast-moving water can destabilize a vehicle.